hhkaos/awesome-arcgis/front-end/dojo/web-appbuilder/README.md

 improve this page.

 # Web AppBuilder for ArcGIS (Developer Edition)
-[Web AppBuilder](http://www.esri.com/software/web-appbuilder) is a WYSIWYG tool but it is also a framework to build web apps with a full screen map.
+[Web AppBuilder](http://www.esri.com/software/web-appbuilder) is a WYSIWYG tool that allow any user to build map-centric app (*with a full screen map*) without writing any code.
+You as a web developer can add new widgets and themes or customize the existing ones.

 ---